mcauser/VCC_GND_F407VE/README.md

 >>> rtc.datetime()
 (2017, 1, 13, 6, 5, 0, 1, 204)

->>> adc = pyb.ADC(pyb.Pin.board.PA1)
+>>> adc = pyb.ADC(pyb.Pin.board.PA1) # does not work
+>>> adc = pyb.ADC(pyb.Pin.board.P1_23)
 >>> adc.read()
 ```

 ### Flashing via DFU

 This board can also be flashed using DFU.
-To put the board in DFU mode, slide
+To put the board in DFU mode,
-the BOOT0 DIP switch (number 2) to the ON position and press RESET.
+disconnect USB, slide the BOOT0 DIP switch (number 2) to the ON position
+(towards USB) and reconnect USB.

 Now you can flash the board using USB with the command
 `make BOARD=VCC_GND_F407 deploy`.
 Once the board is flashed, slide BOOT0 back
-to the original position.
+to the original position, disconnect and reconnect USB.

 You can use the MicroPython command `pyb.bootloader()` to get into DFU mode
 without needing to use the switch.